 On Feb.
 23, The Times carried an editorial page feature on the old railroad which was seen by James D. Griffin of Glens Falls.
 He had donated six papers from the O.C.&R., including this stock receipt, to the Jefferson County Historical society.
 Nicholas Bush, whose name appears on the papers, was his maternal grandfather.
 Mr. Bush was innkeeper an owner of the Dollinger House in Redwood in the 1850's.

 An indirection: I'm not the first person to be interested in the history of this railroad.
 In 1914, Alexander Soper, the Asian art historian, Hamilton College alumni, founder of Soper-Wheeler, and all-around well-to-do fellow, commissioned essays on "The Attempt to Construct a Line of Railway From Rome to Clayton on the St. Lawrence River." with a first prize of $24 and second prize of $10.
 Two awards were given.
-I'm trying to track down those essays.
+The first was printed in the Rome Daily Sentinal and was brought to my attention by Ron Del

 Mumford and Schneider's The Glenfield & Western Railroad talks about the OC&R as well.
 The G&W's grade used a portion of the OC&R's grade.
 The book doesn't identify exactly what portions were which.
 They do say that one of the OC&R cuts was twenty feet wide, twenty feet deep, and fifteen hundred feet long.
 Lawrence Girard took some photos of this cut at Houseville Road, north on the first, south on the second.
 Below them are the corresponding locations in March of 2009.
 You can find trees which match in each one.